JakobMissel/DOAP-Difficulty-Oriented-Action-Planning/docs/GOAP-Architecture.md

 ## Setup checklist (per scene)

-- Global GOAP host:
+- **Global GOAP host:**
   - Add a GameObject with GoapBehaviour.
   - Add GuardAgentTypeFactory to the same object and add it to GoapBehaviour’s “Agent Type Config Factories”.
   - Ensure its agentTypeName matches the guard AgentTypeLinker (default "Guard").
   - Add your capability ScriptableObjects to the factory.

-- Guard prefab / agent:
+- **Guard prefab / agent:**
   - Components: NavMeshAgent, AgentBehaviour, GoapActionProvider, BrainBehaviour, EnergyBehaviour, SimpleGuardSightNiko.
   - Add AgentTypeLinker (agentTypeName = "Guard").
   - Optional: AgentMoveBehaviour (if not using NavMesh-driven actions).
   - Ensure the object is on an area baked by NavMesh.

-- Scene objects:
+- **Scene objects:**
   - Player tagged "Player".
   - Waypoints tagged "Waypoint" for patrol.
-  - Recharge station object tagged "Breakpoint" (the code will snap to NavMesh for precise targeting).
+  - Recharge station object tagged "Breakpoint" (_the code will snap to NavMesh for precise targeting_).

-- Optional: Broadcasting noises
-  - From gameplay events (e.g., when the player makes sound), call:
-    - For distraction: foreach (var b in BrainBehaviour.GetActiveBrains()) b.OnDistractionNoiseHeard(position, radius);
-    - For player noise: foreach (var b in BrainBehaviour.GetActiveBrains()) b.OnPlayerNoiseHeard(position, radius);
-  - Or directly reference the specific BrainBehaviour on a guard.

 ## Edge cases and safeguards

-- NavMesh availability: Most actions check navAgent != null, enabled, and isOnNavMesh.
+- **NavMesh availability:** Most actions check navAgent != null, enabled, and isOnNavMesh.
 Without NavMesh, they Stop to avoid errors.

-- Missing components: Sensors and actions log warnings and degrade gracefully if dependencies are missing (e.g., SimpleGuardSightNiko, EnergyBehaviour, PatrolRouteBehaviour).
+- **Missing components:** Sensors and actions log warnings and degrade gracefully if dependencies are missing (e.g., SimpleGuardSightNiko, EnergyBehaviour, PatrolRouteBehaviour).

-- Sensor duplicates: GuardAgentTypeFactory DeduplicateSensors() prevents multiple sensors writing the same key.
+- **Sensor duplicates:** GuardAgentTypeFactory DeduplicateSensors() prevents multiple sensors writing the same key.

-- Last-known follow window: ClearLastKnownAction defers scanning until the follow window ends and keeps updating both the NavMesh destination and the GOAP PositionTarget.
+- **Last-known follow window:** ClearLastKnownAction defers scanning until the follow window ends and keeps updating both the NavMesh destination and the GOAP PositionTarget.

-- Hearing occlusion: BrainBehaviour can require unobstructed line-of-sound unless hearPlayerThroughWalls = true; uses hearingObstructionMask and a ray at hearingRayHeight.
+- **Hearing occlusion:** BrainBehaviour can require unobstructed line-of-sound unless hearPlayerThroughWalls = true; uses hearingObstructionMask and a ray at hearingRayHeight.

 ## Extending the system

-- New goal or action: Create a GoalBase and GoapActionBase<T> pair, add sensors/keys as needed, then include them in a capability ScriptableObject wired into GuardAgentTypeFactory.
+- **New goal or action**: Create a GoalBase and GoapActionBase<T> pair with the Generator, add sensors/keys as needed, then include them in a capability ScriptableObject wired into GuardAgentTypeFactory.

-- Additional sensors: Create LocalWorldSensorBase or LocalTargetSensorBase, return SenseValue/ITarget, and register in your capability.
+- **Additional sensors:** Create LocalWorldSensorBase or LocalTargetSensorBase, return SenseValue/ITarget, and register in your capability.

-- Tuning difficulty:
+- **Tuning difficulty:**
   - Use GuardAgentTypeFactory’s multipliers to bias InvestigateNoiseAction or PursuitAction cost without changing assets.
   - Adjust BrainBehaviour scan/follow/hearing parameters per agent instance.

-- Patrol improvements: Replace PatrolRouteBehaviour with an ordered path or NavMesh path network for deterministic patrol routes.
+- **Patrol improvements**: Replace PatrolRouteBehaviour with an ordered path or NavMesh path network for deterministic patrol routes.

 ## Quick reference index

-- Behaviours: BrainBehaviour, EnergyBehaviour, PatrolRouteBehaviour, AgentMoveBehaviour
+- **Behaviours**: BrainBehaviour, EnergyBehaviour, PatrolRouteBehaviour, AgentMoveBehaviour
-- Actions: PatrolAction, PursuitAction, CatchAction, ClearLastKnownAction, InvestigateNoiseAction, InvestigatePlayerNoiseAction, RechargeAction
+- **Actions**: PatrolAction, PursuitAction, CatchAction, ClearLastKnownAction, InvestigateNoiseAction, InvestigatePlayerNoiseAction, RechargeAction
-- Sensors (World): CanSeePlayerSensor, AlertSensor, HasLastKnownPositionSensor, AtRechargeStationSensor, EnergySensor, HeardNoiseSensor, PlayerCaughtSensor, AtPlayerTargetSensor
+- **Sensors** (World): AlertSensor, HasLastKnownPositionSensor, AtRechargeStationSensor, EnergySensor, HeardNoiseSensor, PlayerCaughtSensor, AtPlayerTargetSensor
-- Sensors (Target): PlayerTargetSensor, PatrolTargetSensor, RechargeTargetSensor, NoiseTargetSensor, LastKnownPlayerTargetSensor
+- **Sensors** (Target): PlayerTargetSensor, PatrolTargetSensor, RechargeTargetSensor, NoiseTargetSensor, LastKnownPlayerTargetSensor
-- World keys: CanSeePlayer, IsAlert, HasLastKnownPosition, HeardNoise, AtRechargeStation, AtPlayerTarget, AtPatrolTarget, AtNoiseSource, Energy, PatrolCount, PlayerCaught
+- **World keys:** IsAlert, HasLastKnownPosition, HeardNoise, AtRechargeStation, AtPlayerTarget, AtPatrolTarget, AtNoiseSource, Energy, PatrolCount, PlayerCaught
-- Target keys: PlayerTarget, PatrolTarget, RechargeTarget, NoiseTarget, LastKnownPlayerTarget
+- **Target keys**: PlayerTarget, PatrolTarget, RechargeTarget, NoiseTarget, LastKnownPlayerTarget
-- Config: GuardAgentTypeFactory, AgentTypeLinker
+- **Config**: GuardAgentTypeFactory, AgentTypeLinker

-If you need a visual graph, open the GOAP Graph Viewer in the editor; ensure AgentTypeLinker has linked the agent providers to the same AgentType the GoapBehaviour reports.